-3.6.
-Decision process
+3.6 Decision process

 The conductor of the collaborative trial presents the results at the CIPAC meeting for discussion.
-The decision if a method is accepted and may be classified as a CIPAC method, a provisional CIPAC method, or a tentative CIPAC method is made by CIPAC members in the technical meeting.
+The decision if a method is accepted and may be classified as a CIPAC method, a provisional CIPAC method, or a tentative CIPAC method is made by CIPAC members in the closed part of the technical meeting.

 CIPAC methods are methods that have been investigated in accordance with internationally accepted rules and have given results falling within the accepted ranges for repeatability and reproducibility.
 Provisional CIPAC method are either candidate CIPAC methods, which may become full after a certain period, or methods with minor imperfections.
-Tentative CIPAC methods have usually not been tested in a full-scale study but are still accepted because there is a certain need for them.
+Tentative CIPAC methods have usually not been tested in a full scale study or have provided an insufficient number of result but could be used for intended purposes.

-4. Method extension
+4 Method extension

-4.1.
-Scope
+4.1 Scope